davidcryer/Camera-Filters/README.md

 # Architectural style

 The app builds on my own UiWrapper library to provide it's architecture, which is designed to aid in a more easily testable solution.
 Although I haven't written any tests, I believe the modular design allows for easier digestion of the source code once one becomes familiar with the architecture.
+That being said, there are aspects of the app that could do with refactoring slightly, which tests would reveal whilst providing support for further refactoring.

 # Final notes